 Please close your eyes if you are comfortable doing so, or it's just fine to keep your eyes open and have a soft gaze downwards.

 (Then stay silent for about one minute to give them time to ‘be’.)

-If you have your eyes closed, you can now slowly open our eyes when you’re ready.
+If you have your eyes closed, you can now slowly open your eyes when you’re ready.

 This is usually very successful and welcomed by people to do this again and again.
 The most common comment you may hear is “can we do that for the whole meeting?”